kenny5144/kenny5144/README.md

 ### Hi there 👋
+## About me
+ my name is Kehinde ojo and i am from nigeria.
+I am a software developer
 <!--
 **kenny5144/kenny5144** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.